BerriAI/litellm/docs/my-website/docs/tutorials/first_playground.md

-# Create your first playground
+# Create your first LLM playground
 import Image from '@theme/IdealImage';

 Create a playground to **evaluate multiple LLM Providers in less than 10 minutes**.
 If you want to see this in prod, check out our [website](https://litellm.ai/).